-Topics.
-This historical marker is listed in these topic lists: Industry & Commerce • Parks & Recreational Areas • Railroads & Streetcars.
-A significant historical year for this entry is 1887.
+Topics and series.
+This historical marker is listed in these topic lists: Architecture • Entertainment Industry & Commerce • Parks & Recreational Areas.
+In addition, it is included in the National Historic Landmarks series list.
+A significant historical year for this entry is 1902.

 Location.
-38° 34.008′ N, 86° 36.865′ W. Marker is in West Baden Springs, Indiana, in Orange County.
-Marker is on West Baden Avenue just west of Broadway Street (Indiana Route 56), on the right when traveling east.
-Marker is located near the southwest corner of the West Baden Springs Archway.
+38° 34.022′ N, 86° 36.849′ W. Marker is in West Baden Springs, Indiana, in Orange County.
+Marker is on West Baden Avenue just west of Broadway Street (Indiana Route 56), on the right when traveling west.
+Marker is located beside the walkway on the right side of the West Baden Springs archway.
 Touch for map.
 Marker is at or near this postal address: 8538 West Baden Avenue, West Baden Springs IN 47469, United States of America.
 Touch for directions.